umbraco/UmbracoDocs/commerce-add-ons/changelog-archive/mollie.md

 **Date:** 2023-03-28\
 **Description:** Patch release with minor bug fixes/enhancements

-* Added refund, cancel and capture support via the back office.
+* Added refund, cancel and capture support via the backoffice.
 * Added Mollie's order ID and selected payment method to the transaction metadata log.
 * Upgraded `Mollie.Api` to 2.2.0.4.
 * Fixed issue where pending orders are not being finalized because Mollie doesn't send a webhook request until payment is confirmed.
 Order is now finalized during the redirect routine.